PYTH0N-B0T/Goldlion-Chess-Engine/README.md

   <img src="https://i.imgur.com/L9evkOR.gif">
 </p>

 You can see the engine plays okay up until the midgame when it loses its queen to a discovered check.
 This was caused by a combination of shallow search depth and the horizon effect, which we'll discuss later.
-Nonetheless, the engine usually does manage to win against weaker players (sorry Dad!).
+Nonetheless, the engine usually is made for human means I made this engine human-friendly it can win by humans.

 Note that I haven't implemented castling or en passant moves yet, as these complicate the code and are a bit of a hassle to get working.
 My description will pretend these moves don't exist.
 Eventually I'll try to add them in.